ogrisel/corpusmaker/README.md

     $ lein uberjar # build a standalone jar with all depedencies

+Note: when executing the resulting standalone jar you might get a security exceptions with java complaining that the signed jar is invalid:

+    java.lang.SecurityException: Invalid signature file digest for Manifest main attributes

+This can be fixed by removing the DUMMY.SF file that is mistakenly included:

+    % zip corpusmaker-standalone.jar -d META-INF/DUMMY.SF

 Hackers can also use the following leiningen commands for development / deployment purpose:

-    $ lein test [TESTS] # run the tests in the TESTS namespaces, or all tests
+    $ JAVA_OPTS="-Xmx256m" lein test [TESTS] # run the tests in the TESTS namespaces, or all tests

     $ lein repl # launch a REPL with the project classpath configured